Makr91/BoxVault/packaging/omnios/README.md

-# Building Zoneweaver OmniOS IPS Packages
+# Building BoxVault OmniOS IPS Packages

-Production-ready OmniOS IPS package build process for Zoneweaver.
+Production-ready OmniOS IPS package build process for BoxVault.

 ## Build Methods

-There are two approaches for building Zoneweaver OmniOS packages:
+There are two approaches for building BoxVault OmniOS packages:

 ### Method 1: OmniOS Build Framework (Recommended)
-If you're using the OmniOS build framework (omniosorg/omnios-build), place the Zoneweaver source in the build tree and use the provided `build.sh` script.
+If you're using the OmniOS build framework (omniosorg/omnios-build), place the BoxVault source in the build tree and use the provided `build.sh` script.

 ### Method 2: Manual Build Process
 Traditional manual building using direct IPS commands.